rutzsco/gen-ai-upskilling-01/Session-02/LAB-03.md

 - Integrate with Azure OpenAI using Semantic Kernel
 - Implement the RAG pattern with Azure AI Search
 - Structure your application in a maintainable way

-You can extend this application by:
-- Adding authentication
-- Implementing more advanced RAG techniques
-- Adding additional endpoints for different AI scenarios
-- Improving error handling and logging
-- Setting up monitoring and performance tracking